 Hematology and Serum Biochemistry

 Tests on effusion have a much higher diagnostic value than tests performed on blood.
-Fluid can be obtained through ultrasound-guided fine-needle aspiration or using the “flying cat technique” in case of ascites.
-Although effusions of clear yellow color and sticky consistency are considered typical, the presence of this type of fluid in body cavities alone is not diagnostic.
-Fluid may have a different appearance, and some cases with pure chylous effusion have been reported.
-Usually, the protein content is very high (>3.5 g/dL), consistent with an exudate, whereas the cellular content is low (<5000 nucleated cells/mL), resembling a modified transudate or even pure transudate.
+Fluid can be obtained through ultrasound-guided fine-needle aspiration or by using the “flying cat technique” in case of ascites.
+Although clear yellow effusions of sticky consistency are considered typical, the presence of this type of fluid in body cavities alone is not diagnostic.
+Cases with pure chylous effusion have been reported.
+Usually, the protein content is very high (>3.5 g/dL), consistent with an exudate, whereas the cellular content is low (<5,000 nucleated cells/mL), resembling a modified transudate or even pure transudate.
 Major differential diagnoses for these effusions include inflammatory liver disease, lymphoma, heart failure, and bacterial peritonitis or pleuritis.
-Lactate dehydrogenase (LDH) activity typically is high (>300 IU/L).
-Cytology is variable but often consists predominantly of macrophages and neutrophils, similar to cytology in cats with bacterial serositis or sometimes lymphoma; these effusions usually can be differentiated by the presence of malignant cells or intracellular bacteria in cytology and bacterial growth on culture, respectively.
+LDH activity typically is high (>300 IU/L).
+Cytology is variable but often consists predominantly of macrophages and nondegenerate neutrophils (in much lower numbers than seen with bacterial infection).
+These effusions can usually be differentiated from bacterial infection or lymphoma by the presence of malignant cells, degenerate neutrophils, or intracellular bacteria on cytology and bacterial growth on culture, respectively.
 The albumin to globulin ratio of the effusion can be measured: a ratio of <0.5 is strongly correlated with FIP, with a PPV between 66% and 95%, depending on the prevalence of FIP in the cat's environment.
 An albumin to globulin ratio >0.81 has a 100% NPV, essentially excluding FIP.

 Measurement of Antibodies

-FCoV Reverse Transcriptase PCR
+Feline Coronavirus Reverse Transcriptase PCR

-Immunostaining of FCoV Antigen
+Immunostaining of Feline Coronavirus Antigen

 Treatment, Control, and Prevention